 Firefox doesn’t support hero images for push notifications, and that’s the case for all Windows versions.
 Up to 49 characters can be used for the title on Windows 10 before the text is truncated.
 You have considerably more space concerning your message length, however.
 Up to 200 characters can be displayed.

 Older versions of Windows (Windows 8 and lower) show a title of up to 54 characters without the text being cut off.
 You can use up to 200 characters in the message content, just like with the newer Windows version.

 Ideal push notification length for Android devices

 On Android devices, the best title length to consider is 49 characters.
-It’s difficult to put a definite ideal character length on the message, as the end result depends on whether or not you include a hero image.
-On another note, if you use only one CTA button, you can include CTA text of up to 20 characters.
-But if you use multiple buttons, the text gets truncated after 13 characters on each button.
+It isn’t easy to put a definite ideal character length on the message, as the result depends on whether or not you include a hero image.
+On another note, if you use only one CTA button, you can consist of CTA text of up to 20 characters.
+But if you use multiple switches, the text gets truncated after 13 characters on each button.

 Optimal push notification length for Apple devices

 On Mac, the character limits vary for both the title and message length.
 This is the same for all browsers before the text gets cut off.
 Additionally, the width of the characters used matters too.
 To be on the safe side, we recommend using up to 30 characters for your title and keeping the message content under 40 characters.
 Short and sweet is best!